MisutaEkkusu/BallisticNG-Random-Ship-Generator/README.md

 -Add dual hulls;

+-Pray that, at least, most of the functions for single hulls work on dual hulls without breaking everything.

 Right now the software runs as a standalone program, but the idea is to make it a static or dynamic/shared library.